A decadent two layer Chocolate Olive Oil Cake with cream cheese frosting.

 - 2 tablespoons cocoa powder

 - 2 tablespoons full fat or whole milk

 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Grease and line two 8-inch round cake pans with baking or parchment paper.

-- In a large mixing bowl, sift flour, cocoa powder, baking powder and baking soda.
+- In a large mixing bowl, sift flour, cocoa powder, baking powder, baking soda and salt.
 Then add the sugars.
 Whisk together.
 In a separate mixing bowl, add the buttermilk, olive oil, vanilla and eggs.
 Whisk together.
 Boil the kettle and pour out 1 cup of hot water.

 - Add the wet ingredients to the dry ingredients.
 Start to fold together.
 Then slowly pour in the hot water down the side of the bowl, and continue to mix until all the ingredients are incorporated.

 - Divide the mixture into two cake tins and bake for approximately 30 minutes or until a skewer inserted comes out clean.
 Leave for 10 minutes before gently removing the cakes from their tins and leave them to cool completely on a wire rack.